Liquidity and Financial Condition

 Note 2.
 Liquidity and Financial Condition

-At June 30, 2021, the Company had approximate balances of cash and cash equivalents of $147.2 million, working capital of $183.8 million, total stockholders’ equity of $714.2 million and an accumulated deficit of $203.0 million.
+At September 30, 2022, the Company had approximate balances of cash and cash equivalents of $255.0 million, working capital of $369.8 million, total stockholders’ equity of $1.3 billion and an accumulated deficit of $591.6 million.
 To date, the Company has, in large part, relied on equity financings to fund its operations.
-The Company believes its current cash on hand is sufficient to meet its operating and capital requirements for at least the next one-year from the date these financial statements are issued.
+During the nine months ended September 30, 2022, the Company sold 1,925 Bitcoin for proceeds of approximately $52.5 million.
+The Company monitors its balance sheet on an ongoing basis, evaluating the level of Bitcoin retained from monthly production in consideration of operational and expansion cash requirements.
+The Company continues to have a positive long-term view on its Bitcoin holdings and believes it is in the best interest of its stockholders to have Bitcoin on its balance sheet.
+The Company believes its current cash and Bitcoin on hand is sufficient to meet its operating and capital requirements for at least one year from the date these unaudited condensed consolidated financial statements are issued.

-During the six months ended June 30, 2021, the Company paid approximately $70.5 million as deposits primarily for miners and as of June 30, 2021, reclassified $41.1 million to property and equipment in connection with the receipt of 16,603 miners received at the Coinmint Facility and at Whinstone.
+During the nine months ended September 30, 2022, the Company paid approximately $194.9 million as deposits primarily for miners and reclassified $288.1 million of deposits to property and equipment in connection with the deployment of miners at the Rockdale Facility.
+As of September 30, 2022, all 55,728 of the Company’s miners were located at the Rockdale Facility.

-The COVID-19 global pandemic has been unprecedented and unpredictable and is likely to continue to result in significant national and global economic disruption, which may adversely affect our business.
-Based on the Company’s current assessment, however, the Company does not expect any material impact on its long-term strategic plans, its operations, or its liquidity due to the worldwide spread of COVID-19.
-However, the Company is actively monitoring this situation and the possible effects on its financial condition, liquidity, operations, suppliers, and industry.
+The COVID-19 global pandemic has been unprecedented and unpredictable; there continues to be widespread impact resulting from the COVID-19 pandemic and this is likely to continue to result in significant national and global economic disruption, which may adversely affect our business.
+Based on our current assessment, however, we do not expect any material impact on our long-term development, our operations, or our liquidity due to the worldwide spread of COVID-19, other than the potential impact of COVID-19 on global logistics discussed below.
+We continue to monitor this situation and the possible effects on our financial condition, liquidity, operations, suppliers, and industry.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.